-This topic helps you understand how to configure and use object instance tracking.
+This page describes how to configure and use object instance tracking for Java applications.
 For more information about why you may need to configure this, see Java Memory Thrash.

 When object instance tracking is enabled, AppDynamics tracks the top 20 application and top 20 system (core Java) classes in the heap by default.
-You can configure specific classes to track as described below.
+You can also track specific classes.

 Prerequisites for Object Instance Tracking

-- Please check Java Supported Environments for information about platform support for object instance tracking.
+- Review Java Supported Environments for information about platform support for object instance tracking.

-- Object instance tracking uses tools.jar.
+- For JVMs prior to Java 9, object instance tracking uses tools.jar.
 If your application runs with the JDK, tools.jar should be already available.
-If you are running with the JRE, you must add tools.jar to JRE_HOME/lib/ext and restart the JVM.
-You can find tools.jar in JAVA_HOME/lib/tools.jar.
+If you are running with the JRE, you must add tools.jar to <

 - Depending on the JDK version, you may also need to specify the classpath as shown below (along with other -jar options).